The Minus Man (1999)

 Vann Siegert: [narrating] In my mind, I prepare for the end.
 Explaining myself to people I don't yet know, that I expect someday I'll meet, at a dark gray metal desk in a room with fluorescent lights.
 I can almost see them somewhere up ahead of me, waiting for me.

-[Vann in his mind is sitting in an interrogation room, talking to Graves and Blair about turning himself in]
+[Vann sits in an interrogation room talking to Graves and Blair]

 Graves: Don't give him shit.
 What's he given us?